 What's the deal with orality?

-StoryRunners reaches oral learners by equipping people to develop oral Bible stories in order to launch church planting movements among unreached people who don’t have access to the Bible.
+StoryRunners reaches oral learners by equipping people to produce oral Bible stories in order to launch church planting movements among those who don’t have access to the Bible in a way that speaks to their hearts.

 The Extent of Orality: 2012 Update by Grant Lovejoy; Orality Journal, Volume 1, Number 1, 2012.
 Page 11